website, please read our Cookie

 Third party cookies

-Eyeblaster cookies store information about a PC user’s interaction with a specific website.
+NewsCred cookies store information about a user’s interaction with their news articles.
 This helps us understand how someone is interacting with our websites and if any improvements can be made

 Aegon UK websites use Adobe Flash Player to deliver some video content and tools.
 To improve user experience, ‘Local Shared Objects’ (Flash cookies) are used to provide features like auto-resume and saving your preferences.
 These are stored on your computer/device in a similar way to cookies, however it’s not possible to manage these using your browser settings in the same way.
 The Adobe website provides information on how to delete or disable Flash cookies either for a specific domain like aegon.co.uk or for all websites - see http://www.adobe.com/products/flashplayer/security for details.
 Shared flash objects are in use on our Aegon Retirement Choices and One Retirement transactional sites - these remember whether message have been shown and which options you've chosen, to maximise the user experience.